GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/metaflow/README.md

 Wait until the fine-tuning process is completed and a new model is uploaded to the HuggingFace.
 It should take around 30 minutes to complete.

-NOTE: There may be temporary warnings about insufficient cluster resources, but they should be eventually resolved in a few minutes.
+Note: There may be temporary warnings about insufficient cluster resources, but they should be eventually resolved in a few minutes.

 You can open the Metaflow UI at http://localhost:8083/ to monitor the execution details of your Metaflow flows.